In this post, you’ll learn how to do a kitchen renovation this year.

 - The height of the room

-- The length or doors and walls
+- The length of doors and walls

 - Height from floor to windows

-Step 3: Design and layout
+Step 3: Choose a design and layout

 Draw a triangle between the sink, fridge and cooktop and figure out how this can be configured in the most effective way.
-This area is called the golden triangle, the most used areas that need a smooth flow between them.
+This area is called the golden triangle—the most used areas that need a smooth flow between them.

 How to use colour and texture